RyanClementsHax/notes/cloud/aws/ec2.md

 ## Purchasing options
 - on demand
-  - only charged by the hour or by second
+  - charged by the second at the hourly rate
   - use cases
     - users who prefer the low cost and flexibility of ec2 without upfront payment or long-term commitments
     - applications that have spikes in workload that cannot be interrupted